kevinsea/Insight-Wiki-Stage/Custom Result Objects.md

-# Multiple Result Sets #

-Insight supports returning multiple result sets through the QueryResults extension methods.
-QueryResults parses multiple result sets and returns a `Results<T1, T2...>` object.

-Suppose you have the following stored procedure:

-	CREATE PROC MultipleResults AS
-		SELECT TOP 10 * FROM Ales
-		SELECT TOP 10 * FROM Lagers

-You can get the results into one object with QueryResults:

-	var results = Database.Connection().QueryResults<Ale, Lager>("MultipleResults", Parameters.Empty);

-	IList<Ale> ales = results.Set1;
-	IList<Later> lager = results.Set2;

-QueryResults currently supports up to 5 result sets in the QueryResults overrides.

-## Custom Result Objects ##

 You can also use QueryResults with your own result classes, as long as they derive from `Results<T>`.
 Just pass your custom class in as the first and only generic parameter.

 A handy use case for this is when you have a standard pattern for returning data, such as totals or record counts.
 Suppose you have the following stored procedure: